 Focusing on comparative optimism, the extent to which age differences have been reported in judgements varies across topics.
-For example, one study reported that optimism judgements on the life orientation test increase between the age of 50 and 70 and then decreases after the age of 70 (Chopik et al., 2015).
+For example, one study reported that optimism judgements on the life orientation test increase between the age of 50 and 70 and then decrease after the age of 70 (Chopik et al., 2015).
 However, more recent research suggests that young adults tend to hold more optimistic beliefs about their risk of experiencing accidents in the household compared to older adults (Morgan et al., 2019).
 Relating to online risks, there is also a common misperception that certain age groups, including the very young or the very elderly are at greatest risk of experiencing online harms (Conway & Hadlington, 2021).
-Given this variation in optimistic judgements according to age and the developmental differences reported for privacy violations with adolescents, young adults, and adults holding different beliefs (Steijn et al., 2016), Study 1 explored age differences in optimistic beliefs for identity theft in three samples to reflect three different age groups: late adolescents, emerging adults, and adults.
+Given this variation in optimistic judgements according to age and the developmental differences reported for privacy violations with adolescents, young adults, and adults holding different beliefs (Steijn et al., 2016), Study 1 explored age differences in optimistic beliefs for experiencing online identity theft in three samples to reflect three different age groups: late adolescents, emerging adults, and adults.

-The aim of Study 1 was to explore: (a) the developmental differences in perceptions of the likelihood of experiencing identity theft and (b) whether there was variation in comparative optimism beliefs for experiencing identity theft according to gender and the nature of the comparator group.
+The aim of Study 1 was to explore: (a) the developmental differences in perceptions of the likelihood of experiencing online identity theft and (b) whether there was variation in comparative optimism beliefs for experiencing online identity theft according to gender and the nature of the comparator group.
 The following hypotheses were tested:

-H1: individuals will hold comparative optimism beliefs for the relative risk of experiencing identity theft.
+H1: individuals will hold comparative optimism beliefs for the relative risk of experiencing online identity theft.

-H2: there will be differences in comparative optimism beliefs for identity theft according to age.
+H2: there will be differences in comparative optimism beliefs for experiencing online identity theft according to age.

 H3: there will be variation in the likelihood of experiencing online identity theft according to comparator group.
 It is expected that those groups that are socially distant and younger than the participants will be judged to be more at risk.

-H4: there will be gender differences in comparative optimism beliefs for identity theft.
+H4: there will be gender differences in comparative optimism beliefs for experiencing online identity theft.

 Method